BlueRoseStory/AzureRest/README.md

 - [ ] Video - Write script and record video
 - [ ] README.MD  Add more explanation to this file
 - [ ] Add Documentation (Swagger/Postman/?)
+- [ ] Consider requiring a bearer token in header (The token could contain the ownerId)

 ## Response Objects
 We are trying to keep things simple by following this [JSend](https://github.com/omniti-labs/jsend) specification.
 It appears to be a subset of the [json Api](https://jsonapi.org/) specification.
 If we decide to add additional properties, we will use what is defined in the **json Api**.